Kappalottiya Thamizhan: Production

 On 14 January 1960, Kappalottiya Thamizhan, a biopic of V. O. Chidambaram Pillai, was announced, to be produced and directed by B. R. Panthulu under Padmini Pictures.
 The film is based on the 1944 book of the same name by M. P. Sivagnanam, a biography of Chidambaram Pillai.
 During a time when the DMK was gaining political ground in Tamil Nadu, a time when there was competition between parties, and films were pitched against each other, the opposition unleashed a malicious propaganda that since Chidambaram belonged to the Indian National Congress, Kappalottiya Thamizhan was a film for the Congress.
 Certain people did not want the masses to be "stirred" by the nationalist spirit.

 Sivaji Ganesan was hesitant to do the role of Chidambaram Pillai as he doubted whether he could perform the role flawlessly, but later accepted and studied various material to understand Chidambaram Pillai.
 S. V. Subbaiah was cast as the poet Subramania Bharati alias Bharathiyar, taking inspiration from his role as Kavi Anandar from the play Kaviyin Kanavu (1945).
 V. Nagayya who was then in "dire straits", was signed up for a significant role, that of Ulaganathan Pillai, as Panthulu wanted to give him a "break in films".

-According to film historian S. Theodore Baskaran, there is no evidence of any research undertaken for making the film.
+According to historian S. Theodore Baskaran, there is no evidence of any research undertaken for making the film.
 He stated that the film had no props, apart from the character's costumes and the female characters' ear-lobes, which were done to create a "period effect".
 Though then known for his theatrical-style acting, Ganesan tried acting naturally during the prison sequences and his character's trauma of disillusionment.
 While primarily in black and white, the film was partly coloured using Gevacolor, and the colour sequences were processed at the Film Centre, Mumbai.